john-crossley/db-class/README.md

 ## Database Class

-I loved the way laravels DB fluent query builder worked, so I decided to knock one up.
-This operates in more or less the same way but not as full featured and still requires work.
+I really like Laravels fluent query builder, so I decided to build my own.
+Its not finished yet but perfectly usable, somethings can be improved but that will be done as I will actively be maintaining it.
+Feel free to use it =] and feedback would be great!

-**Connect to your database like so:**
+**Connect to the database**
+First we need to create a connection to the database

 	DB::connect([
 		'host'	   => 'localhost',